FAForever/fa/setup/readme.md

  - - Can I play the game with other people that include my changes?

 You can not - this will cause a desync.

+ - - I have no nx5 files, what now?

+Launch a game with the client using FAF Develop as your game type.